GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 nrow(buildings)
 nrow(other)

-# reduce the larger class by sampling the same amount of rows as are contained in the smaller class
+# reduce the larger class by sampling the same number of rows that the smaller class has
 set.seed(42)
 other = other[sample(nrow(buildings)), ]